 Pay attention to VAT – if your business income is over the VAT threshold for any year (this amount is subject to change by HMRC) you will have to register for VAT.
 This requires you to submit a quarterly VAT return, and you may also be subject to a VAT inspection by HMRC.
 It is extremely important that your records are well kept and up-to-date.
 If you think you may have to register for VAT and you’re not sure about managing your day-to-day finances for this, think about outsourcing bookkeeping and accountancy services to help you out.

 All expenses count – for the purposes of your business account, all expenses incurred in the running of the business are important.
 If you have employees, you need to account for their direct and indirect costs.
 You will also need to consider all business travel expenses, the cost of equipment and stock, and rent, utilities and other running costs.
 A good bookkeeper will make sure that you know exactly what paperwork, statements or accounts are needed in order to keep accurate and relevant records.

 Bookkeeping for small business owners can be extremely straightforward, depending on the type of business you run.
 You may choose to hire someone to handle your books in-house, or you may follow an increasing number of small businesses who have outsourced bookkeeping to a virtual assistant.
 The added benefit to using a virtual bookkeeper is that they can work as part of your team providing additional support services at the same time without representing a big cost to the business.

-If this is something you think you need help with, or would like to learn more about our virtual business support services feel free to call us on 0800 994 9016 or use our contact form in the menu above.
+If this is something you think you need help with, or would like to learn more about our virtual employee support services feel free to call us on 0800 994 9016 or use our contact form in the menu above.